mxagar/music_genre_classification/README.md

 mlflow run . -P hydra_options="main.execute_steps='get_data'"
 ```

-Finally, since the repository is publicly released, anyone can **run the complete project code remotely** as follows:
+Finally, since the repository is public, anyone can **run the complete project code remotely**; additionally, we can also create Github project/repository releases and run them with their tag:

 ```bash
 # Go to a new empty folder